JJW247/angular-recipe-testing-ngrx-ssr/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.

+# This project uses 4000 port
+# If you want test with 'angular-recipe-testing-backend' in my another repository, change cors permission to 4000

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.